deco3500/fantastic3/README.md

 As we decided on our first group meeting, Dan Lee will be the team leader and manage the project we are going to build throughout the semester.

 who is responsible for logistics e.g. equipment, meetings, transport, etc;
-NAME[FIXME] is in charge of logistics for example in purchasing and keeping equipments, organising meetings and recording minutes.
+Dan Lee is in charge of logistics for example in purchasing and keeping equipments, organising meetings and recording minutes.

 Who fills key roles, e.g. back end, front end, content, design;
 * Back end - Patrick Bartler